thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### New platform version

-The system administrator uses the "New platform version" rule to notify tenants about the release of a new version of the Thingsboard platform.
+The system administrator uses the "New platform version" rule to notify tenants about the release of a new version of the ThingsBoard platform.

 To create a new platform version rule, follow these steps: